Purakaunui Bay, The Catlins

 Above the Beach

 My favourite memory of our trip to Purakaunui Bay was walking up the road at the southern end of the beach.
 The views from up there are amazing — you’ll see the cliffs, the clear blue water and the coastline stretching off into the distance.
-There are several beautiful coastal viewpoints in the Catlins and this is definitely one of the best (not quite in the same league as the view about Tautuku Bay though — click on my post below to read more about it).
+There are several beautiful coastal viewpoints in the Catlins and this is definitely one of the best (not quite in the same league as the view above Tautuku Bay though).
 I’ve also seen some cool photos from the opposite side — I have no idea how to get up there though!

 Purakaunui Falls